Introduction

 Historical thinking concepts are like guide posts that help you “think historically” so you ask and answer questions that focus on what is significant.

 You’ll be using four historical thinking concepts during this course.
-What follows is a brief introduction to each of them.
+Access the following tabs for a brief introduction to each of them.

 You think about historical significance when you want to understand why people care about certain events, trends, and issues that happened in the past.
-For example, you may ask a question such as “What is historically significant about the Indigenous communities in pre-contact Canada?”
+For example, you may ask a question such as “What is historically significant about the Indigenous communities in the Pre-contact times?”

 Historians ask questions about historical significance to explain why certain events, trends, and issues that happened in the past are still meaningful today.